-The Consolidated Entity is required to pay annual licence fees by 30 June of each year, at rates which vary on an amount per-hectare basis.
-The total amount of this commitment will depend upon the number and area of concessions retained, relinquished or granted (if any) and cannot therefore be reliably estimated.
+The Consolidated Entity is required to pay annual licence fees to the Peruvian Government in respect of its granted Peruvian mineral concessions.
+The total amount of this commitment will depend upon the number and area of concessions held/retained and the length of time of each concession held.

-CONTINGENCIES 22.
+22. CONTINGENCIES